holochain/hc-github-config/README.md

 + }
 ```

-Finally, apply these changes with `pullumi up`.
+Finally, apply these changes with `pulumi up`.